polterguy/polterguy.github.io/documentation/faq/index.md

 of our chatbots are based upon _"text-davinci-003"_.
 As to those willing to explain you how this is impossible, our suggestion is to maybe not use these to create your own bot.
 It is very much possible.

+## How do I build Docker images from Magic?

+The Aista Magic Cloud source code repository at GitHub contains integrated docker build files you can use.
+These will in general work great for you, and can be modified as you see fit, or extended upon according to your needs.